 Listening is a process where one pays attention to the sounds and try to understand the meaning conveyed by the sounds.
-People most times pay more attention to their speaking skills and neglect listening skills as they think that listening happens on its own.
+People most times pay more attention to their speaking skills and neglect listening skills as they think that critical listening happens on its own.

-However, listening is the most important interpersonal skill that one should work on.
+However, critical listening is the most important interpersonal skill that one should work on.
 Listening is one of the most important skills that an employer looks for in a candidate that they want to hire.

 In this article, you will learn about different types of listening

-Types of listening
+kinds of listening communications and Types of listening skills

 #1.
 Discriminative listening:

-This type of listening is the most basic type of listening.
+This types of listening is the most basic type of listening.
 This type of listening is formed during the early years of the life of a child.
 A starts learning discriminative listening in the womb of his mother.